VIRTUAL ONLINE ONLY FULL CONFERENCE

 Dr. Nancy Young has over thirty years of experience specializing in therapy with adult individuals, couples, and groups.
 She emphasizes compassion and nonjudgment, while using a holistic/transpersonal approach.
 Utilizing a variety of therapeutic methods, including cognitive-behavioral, Voice Dialogue, EMDR, and Gottman Method couple’s therapy, Dr. Young is certified in EMDR.
 She is a Certified Gottman Method Couple’s Therapist, an Art & Science of Love (Gottman) Workshop Leader, and a Gottman Level 1, 2, & 3 Master Trainer,

 For twenty years at Chapman University, Dr. Young taught Psychology classes, such as: Introduction to Psychology, Interpersonal Attraction & Romantic Love, Human Sexuality, Sexual Disorders & Treatment, and Chemical Dependency Treatment.
 Dr. Young's academic research interests were on romantic love—the differences between intense/compelling ("limerent") and secure/comfortable ("attachment") love experiences, behavioral self-reliance in women, and the use of videotaped therapy in chemical dependency treatment.

-Attitudes Toward Civility and Reconciliation: Expanding the Role of N-of-1 1.25 CE PENDING APPROVAL (In review now)
+Attitudes Toward Civility and Reconciliation 1.25 CE

 Presenters: Janette S. Williams, IMBA, PhD